evgfitil/api_yamdb/README.md

   You can find API specification and all available endpoints on documentation page http://localhost:8000/redoc/

-  In order to obtain a confirmation code for the subsequent receipt of the token use `sent_emails` folder on container `workdir`
+  To obtain a confirmation code for the subsequent receipt of the token use `sent_emails` folder on container `workdir`
   ```
   docker exec -ti <container_id> /bin/sh
   ```